ReidGlaze/ReidGlaze.github.io/_posts/2023-07-09-World-Bank-Analysis.md

 tags: [data analytics,sql]     # TAG names should always be lowercase
 ---

 Welcome, data enthusiasts.
-In my third project with the DAA bootcamp, I explored the complex landscape of International Development Association (IDA) World Bank data with SQL.
+In my third project with the DAA boot camp, I explored the complex landscape of International Development Association (IDA) World Bank data with SQL.
 The IDA, a critical arm of the World Bank Group, works tirelessly to combat poverty in the world's most vulnerable regions, allocating substantial funds for an array of projects each year.

 **Two key questions:**